exercism/blog/posts/dig-deeper.md

 return new string(chars);
 ```

-We call each of these an Approach, and each has it's own seperate article explaining it.
+We call each of these an Approach, and each has its own seperate article explaining it.
 The Dig Deeper page for this exercise brings those together, and also comes with an article on performance that explores the tradeoffs!

 [👉🏾 Check it out](https://exercism.org/tracks/csharp/exercises/reverse-string/dig_deeper) (you will need to go incognito if you've not solved the exercise yet)